Axway/api-builder-docs/content/en/docs/best_practices/_index.md

 During development, follow these general principles:

-* Decide on an API development strategy. {{% variables/apibuilder_prod_name %}} supports API first with drag-and-drop flow nodes (the recommended approach), [model](/docs/developer_guide/models/models_-_create/) approach (connecting to a DB and generating a rich CRUD API from existing tables and views), or a custom API approach (write a pure JS API, but we would advise against this approach).
+* Decide on an API development strategy. {{% variables/apibuilder_prod_name %}} supports API first with drag-and-drop flow-nodes (the recommended approach), [model](/docs/developer_guide/models/create/) approach (connecting to a DB and generating a rich CRUD API from existing tables and views), or a custom API approach (write a pure JS API, but we would advise against this approach).
 * If using API first approach, employ [Axway's API first philosophy](https://docs.axway.com/bundle/APIManagement_tutorial_allOS_en_HTML5/page/Content/tutorial/APIfirst.htm).
 This ensures that you design your API to suit the customer. {{% variables/apibuilder_prod_name %}} supports [Swagger 2.0 API definitions](https://github.com/OAI/OpenAPI-Specification/blob/master/versions/2.0.md) as the front-end API to your application.
 These can be used to define a rich customer-facing API documentation.
 Once defined, you can bind [Flows](https://wiki.appcelerator.org/display/guides2/Manage+Flows) to the existing Endpoints and use our drag-and-drop flow editor to implement your API.
 * From the UI, you can find many {{% variables/apibuilder_prod_name %}} plugins on **Plugins** page.
 These extend the capabilities of {{% variables/apibuilder_prod_name %}}.
 Be sure to check the available plugins for functionality before attempting to write your own implementation.
 * If you cannot find the capabilities you need on our **Plugins** page, you have a choice: use the [JavaScript flow-node](/docs/developer_guide/flows/flow-nodes/javascript_flow-node/) if it is a relatively simple fragment or if you need to produce a template, or use the [{{% variables/apibuilder_prod_name %}} SDK](/docs/developer_guide/sdk/) to write a custom flow-node that can be reused between your {{% variables/apibuilder_prod_name %}} services.